mliszcz/msc-thesis/papers/case-study/tangojs-case-study.md

 In Flux, the state is stored in a central place, called *store*.
 Various *actions* can change the state, but these changes always happen inside the store in a well-defined order.
-The store acts as a *single source of truth* for an application.
+The store acts as a *single source of truth* for an application - whole application's state is maintained by the store.
 Only changes in the store can result in UI updates.
-There are many implementations of Flux architecture, all offer some sort of *predictable state container* that can transform under a stream of events.
+There are many implementations of Flux architecture, all offer some sort of *predictable state container* that can transform itself under a stream of events.
 For building TangoJS Panel we have chosen *Redux* [@www-redux], as it easily integrates with Preact.

 ## Control panel application - architecture